awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/AWSStorageGatewayAPI.md

 ### Operation Error Codes<a name="APIOperationErrorCodes"></a>

-The following table shows the mapping between Storage Gateway operation error codes and APIs that can return the codes\.
+The following table shows the mapping between AWS Storage Gateway operation error codes and APIs that can return the codes\.
 All operation error codes are returned with one of two general exceptions—`InternalServerError` and `InvalidGatewayRequestException`—described in [Exceptions](#APIGeneralExceptions)\.

 | Operation Error Code | Message | Operations That Return this Error Code |